-The latest Planned Giving Review takes place in October 2017 and we will;
+The last Planned Giving Review was in October 2017 and we;

-- thank all those who have and do support the work here
+- thanked all those who have and do support the work here

-- if you don`t receive information and would like to know more then please contact PCC Treasurer
+- if you didn`t receive information and would like to know more then please contact PCC Treasurer

 There are many ways where the skills and time of our people are used.
 If you want more details contact our churchwardens.